Bonfire night is a great time of year, the toffee apples and the hot dogs…yummy!! But it can also causes considerable distress to your pet birds.

 Parrots, budgies, canaries etc can get very scared of the loud noises and flashes that come with fireworks, just like dogs and cats do.

 To protect your pets on bonfire night, forward planning is key.
-Ensure you know what local displays are taking place, and maybe speak to your neighbours to see if they are planning to use any fireworks.
+Ensure you know what local displays are taking place, and maybe speak to your neighbors to see if they are planning to use any fireworks.

 Don’t forget fireworks are used throughout the bonfire night season these days and not just on the 5th November.